-Table 24 lists the system properties.
-You must not change these properties.
+Table 27 lists the system properties.
+You must not change these properties, with the two exceptions listed in Table 26.
 You can use these properties on the Condition, Order, and Segmentation tabs of Views in Business Processes, except that properties with Timestamp data type cannot be used on the Segmentation tab.